bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-user-field-add.md

 The method `crm.quote.userfield.add` creates a new custom field for estimates.

-The system limitation on the field name is 20 characters.
-The custom field name is always prefixed with `UF_CRM_`, meaning the actual length of the name is 13 characters.
+The system limitation for the field name is 20 characters.
+The prefix `UF_CRM_` is always added to the custom field name, meaning the actual length of the name is 13 characters.

 #|
 ||  **Parameter** / **Type**| **Description** ||